tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/find-blobs-by-tags-container.md

 ---
-title: Find Blobs by Tags for a container (REST API) - Azure Storage
+title: Find Blobs by Tags in Container (REST API) - Azure Storage
 description: The Find Blobs by Tags in Container operation returns all blobs whose tags match a search expression in a container.
 author: akharit